 The striking architecture of Daniel Libeskind’s building makes palpable the feelings of those who were exiled and lost.
 The shape of the museum is reminiscent of a shattered Star of David, irregularly shaped windows are cut into the steel-clad facade, and voids stretch the full height of the building.
 The Holocaust Tower and the art installation “Fallen Leaves” are another moving and unique experience.

 More than 250,000 people from 50 nations were imprisoned in the former camp Buchenwald, close to the city of Weimar.

-The memorial site houses various exhibitions and you can also see the former grounds of the camp, the gatehouse and detention cells, watchtowers, the crematorium, the disinfection center, the railway station, SS quarters, the quarry and graveyards.
-There are signposted walks throughout the extensive site, including the routes taken by the former patrols.
+The memorial site houses various exhibitions and you can also see the former grounds of the camp, the gatehouse and detention cells, watchtowers, crematorium, disinfection center, railway station, SS quarters, quarry, and graveyards.
+There are walks throughout the extensive site, including the routes taken by the former patrols.

 07 of 10

-Today, the grounds of the former concentration camp are a cemetery with various sculptures commemorating the ones who suffered and died at Bergen Belsen.
-There is also a newly opened Documentation Center, which houses all documents, photographs, and films exploring the history of the camp.
+Today, the grounds of the former concentration camp are a cemetery with various sculptures saluting the ones who suffered and died here.
+There is also a Documentation Center, which houses all documents, photographs, and films exploring the history of the camp.

 08 of 10

-The Neuengamme concentration Camp, which was housed in a former brick factory in the outskirts of Hamburg, was the largest camp in the North of Germany, comprising of 80 satellite camps between 1938 and 1945.
-In May 2005, on the 60th anniversary of the camp’s liberation, a redesigned memorial site was opened, including several exhibitions that document the history of the site and remember the suffering of over 100,000 people imprisoned here.
+In May 2005, on the 60th anniversary of the camp’s liberation, a redesigned memorial site was opened including several exhibitions that document the history of the site and remember the suffering of over 100,000 people imprisoned here.
 Fifteen historic concentration camp buildings on the site are preserved.Continue to 9 of 10 below.

 09 of 10